-This can be due to contamination and the water source being too great a distance from existing water treatment plants for processing
+This can be due to contamination and the water source being too far away to rely on existing water treatment plants.

 Overexploited and now abandoned wells in the Puglia region of Italy present this challenge.
 They have been contaminated with seawater and certain microorganisms, but are too remote to be treated by existing water treatment plants.